 During the 16th century, almost all gothic remnants from the Gothic period were annulled, although some – mainly ecclesiastic – objects were still created in a Gothic-Renaissance style.
 The ornamental language is completely supporting the main body, never taking over the overall shape.
-The center of the arts moved from Florence to the papal residence Rome.
-Perfect harmony and balance between static and movement was achieved.
+The center of the arts moved from Florence to the papal residence in Rome.
+Perfect harmony and balance between static and movement were achieved.
 This period ended with the sack of Rome in 1527 by Emperor Charles V.

-Mannerism means “exaggeration” and one can think of it as taking the renaissance to the extreme.
+Mannerism means “exaggeration” and one can think of it as taking the Renaissance to the extreme.
 The style is marked by elegant postures and gestures which seem out of balance.
 The figurative language showed much movement and one can see many turned bodies in the sculptures with exaggerated long limbs as arms and necks.
-One of the most remarkable examples of this in the art of goldsmithing is Cellini’s saliera (salt cellar), now in the Kunsthistorisches museum – Vienna, Austria – and is mainly sculptural.
+One of the most remarkable examples of this in the art of goldsmithing is Cellini’s saliera (salt cellar), now in the Kunsthistorisches Museum – Vienna, Austria – and is mainly sculptural.

 Towards the end of the 16th century, there was a decline in the manneristic style, probably because artists could not draw much more inspiration from the decadent style.
 In southern Germany, there was even a revival of the Gothic style.